mikhailfed68/algorithms/README.rst

 =============================================================
-This package is used to study algorithms and data stractures.
+This package is used to study algorithms and data structures.
 =============================================================